How to help with Reading & Writing at Home

 Blending

+The children are taught to recognise the connections between graphemes and the spoken sound.
+When we read, we see the letters written down and change them into sounds.
 Blending is the process of saying the sounds in a word and then running them together to make the word, e.g. c-a-t is cat.
 It is a technique that your child will need to practise.
-To start with you should sound out the word and see if your child can hear the word.
+To start with, you should sound out the word and see if your child can hear the word.
 The sounds must be said quickly in order for the word to be heard.
 Sound buttons are under the word, we point to them separately to sound out and then ‘sweep’ across more quickly to blend the sounds.
-It is easier if the first sound is said slightly louder e.g. m-a-t.
-Please see ‘Pronunciaton Guide’ sheet which show how to pronounce the sounds that we will initially learn in Owls Class.
+Please see the ‘Pronunciaton Guide’ on our website which shows how to pronounce the sounds that we will learn in Owls Class.

 Reading Books

 The reading scheme that we will be using (Collins Big Cat) links in closely to the children’s progression in phonics.
 When books with words do begin to come home, please help your child to sound out and blend the words using the method explained previously.
-Pupils will read with an adult in school times during the week, before they bring home thier book, to celebrate their success with you.
+Pupils will read with an adult in school three times during the week before they bring home their book to celebrate their success with you.
 Please see our supporting video for further details.

 Finally